alaflaquiere/learn-masked-body-image/README.md

 <br/><br/>

+It will also create a video of a random exploration of the motor space and save it in ".temp/video".

 ## Advanced control

 For a finer control of the simulation parameters
 ```
 python create_dataset.py -n <number_images> -s <image_height> <image_width> -dd <dataset_destination_directory> -db <background_dataset_directory> -g <bool to save the intermediary images with a green background>